f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 F5 Distributed Cloud Application Delivery Network (ADN) will provide network connectivity for clients to first route to F5's nearest Regional Edge(RE) location on the ADN utilizing IP Anycast.
-Once the client is connected to the their nearest F5 RE, security controls can now be applied so that malicous traffic can be dropped at the F5 RE and valid traffic can than be passed to ACME Azure environment.
+Once the client is connected to the their nearest F5 RE, security controls can now be applied so that malicious traffic can be dropped at the F5 RE and valid traffic can than be passed to ACME Azure environment.
 This lab will be deployed in a SaaS only configuration with no on-premises (public or private cloud) elements.

 ..
 NOTE:: You will not have direct access to the Azure environment where the application is hosted.